John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Using MRO or MKL files with R ver 4.X under Windows OS.md

      svdBenchMark(6000, cores = c(1, 3, 6), MRO = FALSE, MKL = TRUE)
      svdBenchMark(c(4000, 5000, 6000), cores = c(1, 3, 6), MRO = FALSE, MKL = TRUE)

-See the websites below for other benchmarking results.
+See the websites below for other benchmarking scripts and results.
 The benchmarking results vary between MRO and MKL when using the various benchmarking functions and scripts, with no clear winner revealed.

 <H4> Footnotes </H4>